Better Living in Our Communities

 More Broadband Issues

-This whole situation is a problem not just for education, but also for routine work services and for Emergency Services which rely heavily on being able to reach dispatch, hospitals, doctors, and each other in a near-instantaneous fashion.
-If the system cannot function properly, it could, conceivably, mean life-or-death in the field.
+This whole situation is a problem not just for education, but also for routine work services and Emergency Services which rely heavily on being able to reach dispatch, hospitals, doctors, and each other in a near-instantaneous fashion.
+If the system cannot function properly, it could, conceivably, mean life or death in the field.
 No one wants that.
+(Aside: years ago, during some bad storms while I was working at the old Humana Hospital in Newnan, the communications system for the ambulance systems went completely down one night.
+The ER could not reach our trucks at all and we had two out on a code three call down close to the Troup County line.
+Tornados were out and the weather was awful.
+We got a patch through with the radio of a deputy’s car which worked until they loaded up and started back.
+Those long quiet stretches were stressful for everyone.
+We need those backups.)

 In this area, the EMCs and Georgia Power are the primary resources for electrical power.
 A few folks are turning to solar or wind power to supplement or even entirely remove themselves from the power grid.
 Even the power suppliers themselves are heavily turning in the direction of alternative sources as we see solar panel farms beginning to sprout from rooftops and alongside highways.
 Coal and natural gas-fueled plants are slowly being phased out.
 If you get the Department of Agriculture’s Farmer’s Market Bulletin, you might remember the article about the massive solar array down at Perry, GA along I-75.
 It is not the only one, but it is the most easily seen.
 It doubles as a sheep farm.
 The sheep will be rotated through the areas under the solar panels to “mow” the grass.